 CONNECTION SCHOOL PROGRAMS: The Connection Program is Red Rock State Park’s environmental education program for young learners.
 Program activities are based on such resources as Project WILD, Aquatic WILD, Project Learning Tree, Arizona WET, GEMS, and many others.
 The Connection Program has been developed for students from first through twelfth grade in order to provide field activities in a natural environment.

-The Benefactors have supplied much-needed teaching materials to this program which last year brought some 1100 students from 20 schools for a total of 31 visits.
+The Benefactors have supplied much-needed teaching materials to this program

 In the months of March, April and May of 2010 the Connection program served about 1400 school kids!
 The Benefactors footed the bill for a part-time ranger to manage the program and volunteers were kept extremely busy with teaching.
 But that is where their heart is: instilling in the children the sense of wonder about why the rocks are red, the various forms of life in the water and on land, how water shapes the earth, what you can find in an archaeological dig.
 And how man needs to respect Nature and take care not to destroy it.